KDE/digikam-doc/README.md

     My Screenshot Legend
 ```

-### GIF Animated Screencast Capture
+### GIF Animated Screen-cast Capture

 Another format supported inside the documentation is **GIFa** video.
 It can be used to present a region of screen
 from the application while an operation is under progress.
 It's perfect to write tutorials.

-Use the same specifications to take screencast than for screenshot, aka color theme, widget style, icon theme, etc.
+Use the same specifications to take screen-cast than for screenshot, aka color theme, widget style, icon theme, etc.

 To prevent huge GIFa files, just capture the right area from application and limit capture to less than 10 seconds.